-Born on this day in 1952, Michael McDonald, the American singer-songwriter, keyboardist, and record producer known for his distinctive, soulful voice and as a member of The Doobie Brothers (1975-1982, 1987, 2019-present) and Steely Dan (1974), turns 68.
+Born on this day in 1952, Michael McDonald, the American singer-songwriter, keyboardist, and record producer known for his distinctive, soulful voice and as a member of The Doobie Brothers (1975-1982, 1987, 2019-present) and Steely Dan (1974), becomes the newest member of rock's Septuagenarian Club.
 McDonald wrote and sang several hit singles with The Doobie Brothers, including "What a Fool Believes", "Minute By Minute", and "Takin' It to the Streets".
 McDonald has also performed as a prominent backing vocalist on numerous recordings by artists including Steely Dan, Christopher Cross, and Kenny Loggins.
-He is considered an influential figure in the development of the "yacht rock."
+He is considered an influential figure in the development of "yacht rock."
 McDonald's solo career includes nine studio albums and a number of singles, including the 1982 hit "I Keep Forgettin' (Every Time You're Near)" and "Sweet Freedom" (below).
-McDonald is set to be inducted into the Rock & Roll Hall of Fame as a member of The Doobie Brothers in 2020.
+McDonald was inducted into the Rock & Roll Hall of Fame as a member of The Doobie Brothers in 2020.